AP Decision Notes: What to expect in Super Tuesday's presidential nominating contests

 OKLAHOMA

-PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, three others.
+PRESIDENTIAL PRIMARY (D): Biden, Phillips, Williamson, and three others.
 36 delegates at stake.

 PRESIDENTIAL PRIMARY (R): Trump, Haley, Stuckenberg, Binkley, Christie, DeSantis, Hutchinson, Ramaswamy.
 43 delegates at stake.